 Indigenous Knowledge and Medicine

-“Despite the diversity of Aboriginal cultures, there are several common fundamental differences between Aboriginal and western epistemologies: 1) Aboriginal peoples believe their ancestors were right on most things and western peoples believe their ancestors were either mostly wrong or their ideas could be improved upon (Assembly of First Nations 1993[vii]; Auger 2001[viii]) 2) Aboriginal peoples believe they hold the land and life knowledge in a sacred trust for the generations to follow whereas many western peoples believe they can own land and knowledge and use it for individual benefit with little concern for future generations (RCAP, 1996[ix]; Pinto[x], in press) and 3) Aboriginal knowledge is situated within more expansive concepts of space and time (Auger, 2001).” [xi]
+“Despite the diversity of Aboriginal cultures, there are several common fundamental differences between Aboriginal and western epistemologies: 1) Aboriginal peoples believe their ancestors were right on most things and western peoples believe their ancestors were either mostly wrong or their ideas could be improved upon (Assembly of First Nations 1993[xii]; Auger 2001[xiii]) 2) Aboriginal peoples believe they hold the land and life knowledge in a sacred trust for the generations to follow whereas many western peoples believe they can own land and knowledge and use it for individual benefit with little concern for future generations (RCAP, 1996[xiv]; Pinto[xv], in press) and 3) Aboriginal knowledge is situated within more expansive concepts of space and time (Auger, 2001).” [xvi]

-Some other commonality seems to also exist between different aboriginal cultures as to what constitutes health.
+While aboriginal culture is highly pluralistic, meaning, each group has its own specific belief system; some commonality seems to exist between different aboriginal cultures as to what constitutes health.
 According to The Government of Alberta, many Aboriginal persons believe that well-being is made up of mental, physical, spiritual and emotional elements.
 Aboriginal health tends to gravitate towards a more holistic approach to medical treatment that offers a balanced and interconnected worldview.
 It involves the use of traditional healing practices that are based on beliefs related to the Medicine Wheel:

 “In the Medicine Wheel, balance between all four spheres of the wheel is needed for health: mental (mind), physical (body), emotional (heart) and spiritual (spirit).
 People are always in a state of change, so the Medicine Wheel also shows motion and the need to continually focus on the process of balance.
 Healing from illness, trauma and grief involves re-establishing a balance among the four spheres of the Medicine Wheel (Anishnawbe Health Clinic, 2006).

 Many Aboriginal people learn through the Medicine Wheel that balance is needed within an individual, between other living things and Mother Earth (National Aboriginal Health Organization, 2005).
-Many would say that embracing these beliefs can help to create healthy Aboriginal communities.”[xii]
+Many would say that embracing these beliefs could help to create healthy Aboriginal communities.”[xvii]

 Ancestral knowledge is recognized as essential to preserve and inculcate to the younger generations.
 Elders are the knowledge keepers who pass on traditional teachings in many Aboriginal groups or communities.
 Their teachings or experience may include knowledge about traditional medicines, spiritual knowledge from dreams, visions, myths and legends that can help people with their health issues or other problems, cultural or traditional skills.
 Aboriginal culture implies a respect between different age groups:

 The flux mentioned here echoes what Deleuze and Guattari discussed, as we explored in chapter 3.
 While not all aboriginal cultures are nomadic, they position the “spatial embodied knowledge” we examined in chapter 1 and 2 as central to life and being.
-Interestingly, this inclusion of spatial embodied knowledge as “law” is not unique to North American Indigenous cultures; it can also be found in the East where the senses, space and energy are imbedded into a definition of health.
+Interestingly, this inclusion of spatial embodied knowledge as “law” is not unique to North American Indigenous cultures; it can also be found in the East where the senses, space and energy are embedded into various definitions of health.

 Asian and aboriginal cultures alike, not only acknowledge spatial embodied knowledge, they consider it key to life.
 Instead of refusing the external world as a disease, as did our western doctors, sensing space is considered essential to health.
 From this optic, sensory sensitivity is a gift since cultivating sensitivity to Qi (chi), the “life Force” energy, is necessary to be better attuned to the universe.
 The more capable of tapping into the subtle Qi energies, the better in sync with the universe one becomes.